markcot/pands-problem-set/README.md

 The program works.
 I added 'primes.py' version V1_01 to git and uploaded to my github repository.

+### 2019/03/30

+I remove the int() from input() request function so that I could check later check if the inputted value was correct, without having to loop a continuous request for a new value for 'i'.

+If the inputted value for 'i' is not the correct integer type a TYPE error message is displayed and the program does not compute anything.
+If the inputted value for 'i' is not a positive integer an VALUE error message is displayed and the program does not compute anything.

+I added print statements if the positive integer inputted is not a prime.

+Amended some comments and updated the file 'primes.py' to version V1_02

 ## Code reference sources:
  1. Mark Cotter February 2019 code for Exercise 1 'sumupto.py' asking user
     to input a positive integer.

  2. Dr Ian McLoughlin, GMIT: H Dip in Data Analytics lecture notes, January and February 2019
     I adapted the lecture notes code about for loops and break

  3. I adapted code from the python online tutorial webpage https://docs.python.org/3/tutorial/controlflow.html to use a for loop and break to check if a number is a prime

+ 4. Code adapted from Exercise 4 - collatz.py and Week 10 lectures for checking
+    for inputted values with try and except functions

 #####################################################################################